Sp4rky-cyber143/ineedanipad.github.io/README.md

 # ineedanipad.github.io
-So like i lwk made this site bcs im broke and i need money, so like you can play the games on my site and ill earn money from the ad revenue okay google 👀👀👀👀
+So like i lwk made this site bcs im broke and i need money for an ipad, so like you can play the games on my site and ill earn money from the ad revenue okay github 👀👀👀👀